For a history of Sherline products, CLICK HERE.

 Karl Rohlin: VP of Manufacturing/Machine Shop Foreman

 Karl’s jobs now also include product design.
-His extensive knowledge of AutoCad® and his familiarity with every machine tool on the factory floor assures that a steady flow of tool upgrades and new products continues to be added to the Sherline tool and accessory line.
+His extensive knowledge of AutoCad® and his familiarity with every machine tool on the factory floor assures that a steady flow of tool upgrades and new products are added to the Sherline tool and accessory line.

 Charla Papp: VP of Production and Finance/General Manager

 Charla’s job extends to all aspects of keeping the business running.
 This means working with the office staff, as well as those in assembly and shipping.
-She handles all the paperwork for corporate, state and federal taxes…almost a full-time job on its own.
+She handles all the paperwork for corporate, state, and federal taxes; it’s almost a full-time job on its own.
 Purchasing materials and finding the best suppliers are all part of her job too.
 She has also overseen the implementation and upgrading of our computer inventory and records management systems over the years.